Building bridges, helping those who are most struggling right now, and being good neighbors in hard times.

 - Due to severe blood shortage, donors are urgently needed.
 For those allowed to do so, make an appointment to donate at Boston Children’s Hospital.

-The fund will benefit frontline healthcare professionals, first responders, essential workers, working families, and households disproportionately affected by the impact of COVID-19, immigrant and undocumented populations, people who are food insecure, and more.
+- Donate to the MA COVID-19 Relief Fund The fund will benefit frontline healthcare professionals, first responders, essential workers, working families, and households disproportionately affected by the impact of COVID-19, immigrant and undocumented populations, people who are food insecure, and more.

 Be part of our Fund-a-Need campaign: